CarlosPeralta2049/CarlosPeralta2049.github.io/Project7.md

-**Objective:** TThis dashboard identifies patterns in benefit update in Wellington, NZ.
+**Objective:** This dashboard identifies patterns in benefit updake.

 ### Benefit Uptake Analysis:
 - Identify fluctuations in benefit uptake, ie. especially in summer.